phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Discussion

 \section{Discussion}

-For the purpose of simulating exactly Hamiltonian time evolution of complex biomolecules using quantum computing techniques, we have developed and optimized a software package geared toward distributed large-scale computation on CPU and GPU clusters.
-We have demonstrated the scalability of our implementation up to the largest systems of 40 qubits, given by the available computational resources.
-The performance of our simulation system, thanks to several highly specific optimizations, compares favorably to the simulator library QuEST, one of the best of its class \cite{jamadagni2024benchmarking}.
+We have developed and optimised a software package for exact full-state-vector simulation of Hamiltonian time evolution, targeting distributed CPU and GPU clusters.
+Scalability has been demonstrated up to 38 qubits, the largest system size the available resources support.
+Performance is strongest in the grouped-rotation regime with large common-suffix group size $L$ (see \nameref{sec:performance}).

 In \cite{jones2023distributed} the benefit of expressing the Pauli rotation as a direct sum of linear transformations for distributed computing was discussed.
-In our work, this mathematical property of Pauli operators was utilized as one of the key optimizations.
-The main speedup of our implementation, however, was obtained by combining it with a new approach based on Eq.~\eqref{eq:core}, together with a first-of-its-kind efficient multi-GPU implementation.
+This property is one of the key optimisations.
+However, the main speed-up of our implementation was obtained by combining it with the approach based on Eq.~\eqref{eq:core}, together with an efficient multi-GPU implementation.
+Software implementations that lack the common-suffix optimisation of Eq.~\eqref{eq:core} require a separate MPI exchange and CUDA synchronisation step per Pauli rotation, which accounts for the observed performance gap.
+An analysis of performance gains from grouping Pauli strings in the context of expectation-value evaluation was reported in \cite{teranishi2024lazy}; a related technique has been implemented in QuEST\,v4 (January 2025).

-Our empirical findings show that the observed error is much lower than suggested by the theoretical bounds.
-This discrepancy highlights the potential for executing similar computations using current quantum hardware, implying enhanced feasibility and reduced complexity.
-Additionally, when considering future simulations, it may be beneficial to adopt an inverse approach: by conducting simulations with a greater permissible error, one could align with the theoretical limits while incurring substantially lower simulation cost.
+The observed Trotter error is one to two orders of magnitude below the theoretical upper bounds.
+This discrepancy suggests that practical cost may be lower than conservative estimates predict.
+Additionally, when considering future simulations, it may be beneficial to adopt an inverse approach: by conducting simulations with a greater permissible error, one could align with the theoretical limits while incurring lower simulation cost.

-The challenge of accurately simulating time evolution driven by real-life Hamiltonians associated with biological processes necessitates the precision achievable only through a full-state vector simulation of quantum circuits.
-Due to the fact that the circuit depth typically surpasses the capabilities of current general-purpose software simulators, we have developed a specialized implementation of the quantum algorithms discussed in \cite{gunther2025phase} that significantly reduces the simulation time by a factor of 10-100.
-Compared with conventional classical techniques for estimating the ground state energy of chemical systems, our method ensures accuracy guarantees that we anticipate will be a cornerstone in the application of quantum computers.
+Several limitations should be noted.
+Full-state-vector simulation scales exponentially in memory --- our 40-qubit runs consumed 32\,TB, and each additional qubit doubles the requirement.
+The implementation handles only Pauli-rotation circuits; arbitrary gate sets must first be compiled into Pauli rotations, potentially increasing circuit depth.
+Hybrid CPU/GPU execution within a single DGX node did not improve performance: the computation is network-bandwidth-bound, so additional compute units on the same node yield no speedup.